h2oai/sparkling-water/doc/src/site/sphinx/rsparkling.rst

 To generate predictions on a test set, you do the following.
 This will return an H2OFrame with a single (or multiple) columns of predicted values.
-If regression, it will be a single colum, if binary classification it will be 3 columns and in multi-class prediction it will be C+1 columns (where C is the number of classes).
+If regression, it will be a single column, if binary classification it will be 3 columns and in multi-class prediction, it will be C+1 columns (where C is the number of classes).

 .. code:: r